cdmill/sesh.nvim/README.md

 - simple API to save, load, and manage sessions
 - options to automatically save or load sessions
+- smart loading -- don't autoload session if neovim was opened as the git editor or if neovim was opened with a file argument

 ## ⚡️ Requirements